Writing and submitting grant proposals

 GradConnections Weekly, an e-mail newsletter produced by the Graduate School, contains funding and other announcements for graduate students.

 Funding for travel

-Vilas Travel Grants for UW-Madison dissertators and final-year MFA students.
-Awards granted for domestic or international travel to conferences or for research purposes or conference-related expenses to present research.
+Student Research Travel Grants for UW-Madison dissertators and final-year MFA students.
+These awards are provided for domestic or international travel for research purposes or conference-related expenses to present research.